Emergency on Air France flight a "false alarm," CEO says

 "As precautionary measures, Mauritian authorities have tightened security procedures at the airport," Airports of Mauritius added in a statement.

-Kenya's Civil Aviation Authority said on its Twitter account that flights from Mombasa airport had been disrupted due to the emergency landing.
+Kenya's Airports Authority said on its Twitter account that normal operations at the Mombasa airport had resumed.

 Gagey said arrangements were being made to fly the passengers and crew back to Paris, adding that they would return late on Sunday or early Monday.

-(Additional reporting by George Obulutsa in Nairobi and Jean Paul Arouff in Port Louis; Editing by Janet Lawrence and Helen Popper)
+(Additional reporting by George Obulutsa in Nairobi and Jean Paul Arouff in Port Louis; Editing by Ruth Pitchford)